BoyceLab/RWDExchange/README.md

 # RWDExchange

-RWDExchange is a Shiny application designed to evaluate the exchangeability potential of your real-world data (RWD) for use as external comparators in clinical studies.
+RWDExchange is a Shiny application designed to evaluate the exchangeability potential of your real-world data (RWD) including electronic health records and patient registries for use as external comparators in clinical trials.

 ## Features